slothbear/ebi/readme.md

 is new to the system – but they'll be remembered.
 * Ebi writes the index to a CSV file.
 Import the file into the spreadsheet of your choice.
-* When you need a *Looting III* enchantment, search your spreadsheet.
+* When you need a **Looting III** enchantment, search your spreadsheet.
 There you will find the ID and slot of the chest storing the enchantment.
+For instance
-For instance "Chest 90210, row 2, column 9".
+> chest #9, row 2, column 9
-* Find that chest and slot, find your enchanted book, celebrate.
+* Find the chest and slot, find your enchanted book, celebrate.
 * Mark that book as *used*, or remove it from the spreadsheet.

+## FAQ

 ## other projects
 If you know of similar projects, let me know so I can add them to the list.